Yoast/plugin-grunt-tasks/README.md

 ```

 ## Release History
+### 1.4.2
+- Fixes a bug where the stable version would not be updated in README.md when running the update-version task.

 ### 1.4.1
 - Fixes a bug where the initializer regex in the update version config would never match.
 - The update-version task now accepts both strings and regexes in `options.regEx`.